-To ensure that projects using federal, state, and local grant funds use those funds in a timely and cost-effective manner.
+To ensure that projects using federal, state, and local grant funds use those funds in a timely and costeffective manner as to not jeopardize project delivery success and loss of future funding opportunities.

 To coordinate with local, regional, state, federal, and Tribal jurisdictions to develop projects that meet specific federal program guidelines.